Michael J. Harris

 Mr. Harris’ very aggressive and passionate style of practice, his commitment to “always do things better than the other guy,” and his pledge to “always over-prepare” are a few of the reasons that he repeatedly and consistently earns his clients’ trust; earns the respect of defense attorneys, defense firms, and insurance companies; and achieves such extraordinary results against defendants.
 Interestingly, they are also some of the stated reasons why many of the defending attorneys and presiding judges will often refer their family, friends, and others to him when they are in need of a lawyer: They want that same representation for family and friends who have been injured and are in need of “someone willing to go the distance.”

 Michael lives in Wilmington, Massachusetts with his wife, Kristin, also a Boston attorney.
-He has three kids: two sons, Ben and Lucas, and a daughter, Arya.
-He has a golden retriever named Oliver and two cats, Mr. Wiggles and Bruiser.
+He has three children: two sons, Ben and Lucas, and a daughter, Arya.
+He has a golden retriever named Oliver and a cat named Mr. Wiggles.
 Michael enjoys staying physically fit and being competitive: He has run the Boston Marathon, completed an Ironman, and enjoys races and triathlons of all distances.
 Mike gets up by 4:00am every morning and loves it.
 Yes, he is a morning person.
-He is currently training for his next Ironman triathlon.
+He is vegan and is currently training for his next race.

 Michael J. Harris, Esq.